Fix MacBook Trackpad Not Working after Sequoia Update

 Solution #11: Repair MacOS

 Repair your MacOS using Built-in Apple’s Disk First Aid Option under Disk utility.
-The repairing process will take a few minutes, depending on the Data size saved on your Mac drive.
-Follow the below steps to Diagnose and Repair the corrupted MacOS File and fix itself automatically in the background.
+The repair process will take a few minutes, depending on the data size saved on your Mac drive.
+Follow the steps below to diagnose and repair the corrupted MacOS file and fix it automatically in the background.
 Follow the below steps,

 1. Open Disk Utility from Spotlight Search.